Certified Sharpener's Banner

 IMG_6503

-Sharpening a Knife Under Water
+Sharpening Under Water

 Our Tormek T8 ginds a new edge while underwater, zero heat is generated and passed to the blade, no loss of temper so no damage and minimal material removed with all the cut metal is flushed away and captured by magnets.